Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Signs of Dehydration in Dogs

-• Excessive panting that does not slow down during rest
+- Excessive panting that doesn't slow down during rest

-If you notice these signs, stop immediately, offer water, find shade, and contact your vet if symptoms do not improve within 15 minutes.
+If you notice these signs, stop immediately.
+Offer water and find shade.
+Contact your vet if symptoms don't improve within 15 minutes.

 Final Recommendation

-The Kurgo Gourd is our top pick for most dog owners.
-It balances capacity, ease of use, and durability better than anything else we tested.
-If you are on a budget, the MalsiPree is a fantastic alternative.
-And if you have a large breed, skip straight to the Tuff Pupper PupFlask.
+The Kurgo Gourd is my top pick for most dog owners.
+It balances capacity, ease of use, and durability better than anything else I tested.
+If you're on a strict budget, the MalsiPree is a fantastic alternative.
+And if you have a large breed like Benny, skip straight to the Tuff Pupper PupFlask.